Shaharyar-developer/expensifier/README.md

 ## Roadmap
-- Add a Searchbar for MoneyTrackers
-- Add a filter for MoneyTrackers
-- Add dynamic editing for MoneyTrackers
+- Add dynamic editing for MoneyTrackerItem
-- Add a way to add new MoneyTrackers
+- Add a way to add new MoneyTrackerItem
-- Add a way to delete MoneyTrackers
+- Add a way to delete MoneyTrackerItem